sundowndev/hacker-roadmap/README.md

 ## Status

-**This project has been archived**.
+**This project has been terminated and archived**.
 Content might be outdated.
-Me and some friends are working on a brand new project that will take place here and replace the whole repository.
-The goal will remain the same: provide resources about professional information security for newcomers, with complete focus on training, certifications and job requirements.
-We don't expect this to come out before Q1 2023.

 ----